-- 8. Meals: Meals are not provided.
+- 7. Meals: Meals are not provided.
 Arrangements for meals vary at each affiliation for students.
 Students in semesters 3-5 returning to class from affiliates will be given adequate time for quick meals.
 The student lounge is equipped with tables and chairs, microwave ovens, coffee makers and coffee cups, a sink, ice machine, and refrigerators.
 If students wish to bring their own meals, they must provide their own dishes and utensils.
-MTSA does not provide daily housekeeping services, so students are expected to be responsible for keeping the lounge tidy (i.e. discarding one's trash, wiping up spills, etc.). - 9.
+MTSA does not provide daily housekeeping services, so students are expected to be responsible for keeping the lounge tidy (i.e. discarding one's trash, wiping up spills, etc.). - 8.
 Basic Housing: It is the students' responsibility to find housing while attending MTSA, as no student housing is available.
-Admissions coordinator provides a current list of common apartment rental listings in the Middle Tennessee area.

-Accommodations while taking call: While assigned on call, the student is required to stay within thirty (30) minutes of any hospital at which they are on call.
+Admissions coordinator provides a current list of common apartment rental listings in the Middle Tennessee area. - Accommodations while taking call: While assigned on call, the student is required to stay within thirty (30) minutes of any hospital at which they are on call.
 Some hospitals, but not all, provide a room for the student to stay in-house while taking call.
-If the hospital does not provide a room and the student's home is farther than thirty (30) minutes from the hospital where they are assigned on call, the student is responsible to make their own arrangements for accommodations while taking call (i.e. staying with a classmate).
+If the hospital does not provide a room and the student's home is farther than thirty (30) minutes from the hospital where they are assigned on call, the student is responsible to make their own arrangements for accommodations while taking call (i.e. staying with a classmate). - 9.
+Protective eyewear: These are to be worn at all times in operating rooms; cost varies. - 10.
+Electronic Device: Every student will need to purchase a smart phone, an iPad/laptop, or a Microsoft Surface Pro.
+See technology requirements for specifications. - 11.

-- 10. Protective eyewear: These are to be worn at all times in operating rooms; cost varies. - 11. iPad: Every student will need to purchase an iPad with the following specifications (iPad Pro or iPad Air 2; minimum 32GB free space).
-Educational programs will be downloaded at first semester intensive week. - This device is used in the classroom for electronic access to PowerPoint slides, testing purposes, recording simulation exercises, and to support student learning.
-The student and supervising anesthesia providers will also use the iPad in the clinical environment for online completion of student clinical evaluations. - 12.
 For-Cause Drug Screening: Any for-cause drug screens requested will be at an additional cost to the student (see Student Drug Testing Policy).